 A: Graduates will attend the ceremony of the school awarding their degree.
 It is at these graduation ceremonies that a graduate’s name will be called and he or she will walk across the stage.
 Visit the Schedule page for more details.

 Q: Can I reserve seats in the Superdome?

 A: No. Seats are available on a first come, first served basis and cannot be reserved.

 A: The doors will open at 7:30 a.m.

 A: Live music starts at 8:30 a.m.
 The colorful academic procession starts at 9 a.m. and the stage ceremony at the conclusion of the procession, by about 9:30 a.m.

 Q: What is Wave Goodbye?

 A: Yes, tickets are required.
 Each graduating student can receive a maximum of seven tickets, one of which the student will need to use to enter the party.
 Children 10 years and younger will not need tickets.
-Graduates can access tickets on this website.
-Graduates will need their Tulane user IDs and passwords to access tickets.
+Tickets for graduates will be available through Gibson Online in the weeks before the event.

-A: GradFest is held in the spring for students to order their academic regalia, announcements, cap-and-gown pictures, etc. GradFest 2013 was March 5 and 6.
-If you missed it, please visit the GradFest website for more information on what to do.
+A: GradFest is held in the spring for students to order their academic regalia, announcements, cap-and-gown pictures, etc. GradFest will be in the Lavin-Bernick Center's Qatar Ballroom on March 2 and 3.
+Visit the GradFest website for more information.